 WordPress Security & Features

 There’s actually an easy, built-in way to deal with this particular issue.
-The Media / Library has an “Unattached” option that identifies those images that are not linked to from a page or a post.
+The Media / Library has an “Unattached” option that identifies those images that are not linked to a page or a post.

 Use this tool to eliminate the garbage taking up valuable space in your Uploads directories.
 My WordPress SEO services package deals with this by running “Regenerate Thumbnails” and Shortpixel image optimisation.